Cinnamon Cockatiel

 Dominant cockatiel color mutation

-Dominant color mutations mean only one parent bird needs to contribute the genes in order for a chick to have that color.
+Dominant color mutations mean only one parent bird must contribute the genes for a chick to have that color.

 Recessive cockatiel color mutation

 Recessive color mutations have the exact opposite requirements.
-Both parent birds must contribute the correct gene in order for a chick to have that color.
+Both parent birds must contribute the correct gene for a chick to have that color.

 Sex-linked cockatiel color mutation

-In birds, females carry what is essential “XY” genes and males carry “XX” genes (you probably already noticed that it is just the opposite for humans).
+In birds, females carry essential “XY” genes, and males carry “XX” genes (you probably already noticed that it is just the opposite for humans).

-The term sex-linked is important here because, in the case of a mutation like cinnamon, it is the female who will potentially only carry one copy of the correct gene, while the male will potentially carry two copies of the correct gene.
+Sex-linked is essential here because, in the case of a cinnamon mutation, the female will potentially only carry one copy of the correct gene.
+In contrast, the male may carry two copies of the correct gene.

 The gene mutation that causes a cinnamon cockatiel color mutation is always found on the X chromosome – never on the Y chromosome.